-- Gently toss sliced peaches with 1/2 cup sugar, lemon zest, lemon juice, and salt in a medium bowl and let stand at room temperature for 30 minutes and up to 3 hours.
+- Gently toss sliced peaches with ½ cup (100g) sugar, lemon zest, lemon juice, and salt in a medium bowl and let stand at room temperature for 30 minutes and up to 3 hours.

-- Drain peaches, reserving 3/4 cups of the juice.
+- Drain peaches, reserving ¾ cup (177ml) of the juice.
 (Discard remaining juice.)
-Pour the reserved juice into a 10 or 12-inch skillet and add about 1 cup of sliced peaches and the pectin mixture.
+Pour the reserved juice into a 10 or 12-inch skillet and add about 1 cup (160g) of sliced peaches and the pectin mixture.
 Put the remaining drained peaches into a large bowl and gently toss with the cornstarch.

 - Using the back of a spoon or a potato masher, mash the peaches in the skillet slightly, until they are the consistency of chunky applesauce.

-- Set the skillet over medium high heat and cook, stirring constantly, until it comes to a boil.
-Lower the heat to medium and boil and stir for 5 minutes, until the mixture is thickened.
+Set the skillet over medium high heat and cook, stirring constantly, until it comes to a boil.
+Lower the heat to medium; boil and stir for 5 minutes, until the juice has thickened.
 Scrape the mixture into the bowl with the rest of the peaches, add the vanilla and almond extracts, and toss gently to mix.